 There really is no magic number that applies to everyone when discussing carbohydrate consumption and it can largely depend on your somatype.

 What’s a Somatype you ask?

-While not an exact science, we can place most people into three specific body type groups:
+While not an exact science, we can place most people into three specific body type groups.
+Ectomorph, mesomorph and endomorph.

-Depending on your goals (in this case weight loss) its best to adjust your Carbohydrate intake to suit your somatype as each of the body types listed have different Carbohydrate tolerances.
+Depending on your goals (in this case weight loss) its best to adjust your carbohydrate intake to suit your somatype as each have different carbohydrate tolerances.

 BMR – Basal Metabolic Rate